Indecs Content Model: Framework

+Usage

+The indecs framework does not presuppose any specific business model or legal framework; it can be used to describe transactions involving copyrighted, open source, or freely available material.
+The framework has been further developed as a generic ontology-based approach.
+Its main use to date has been in applications of commercial transactions of content and in some library-related applications.
+Developments include the OntologyX semantic engineering tools and services from Rightscom.com.
+The approach also has much in common with the CIDOC Conceptual Reference Model (CRM), an ontology for cultural heritage information, and the Functional Requirements for Bibliographic Records (FRBR) model.

-One of the deliverables of the indecs project was a specification for a Directory of Parties.
+One of the deliverables of the indecs project was a specification for a directory of parties.
 This led to a subsequent project, Interparty, funded under the European Commission's Information Society Technologies Programme, to design and specify a network to support interoperability of party identification (for both natural and corporate names) across different domains, building on the indecs principles.
-InterParty was not proposed as a replacement for existing schemes for the identification of participants in the intellectual property domain (e.g. national library name authority files or systems oriented towards the needs of rights licensing) but as a means of effecting their interoperation.
-Some of its conclusions have been used elsewhere, e.g. in the work on the proposed ISO ISNI (International Standard Name Identifier).
+InterParty was not proposed as a replacement for existing schemes, but as a means of effecting their interoperation.
+Some of its conclusions have been used elsewhere, e.g., in the work on the proposed ISO ISNI (International Standard Name Identifier).

-Other developments are continuing, notably through the OntologyX semantic engineering tools and services from Rightscom.
-The approach also has much in common with the CIDOC Conceptual Reference Model (CRM), an ontology for cultural heritage information, and the Functional Requirements for Bibliographic Records (FRBR) model in the library world.